Female Age, Fertility and Infertility

 Links to the CDC and SART IVF success rate reports

-- The green line shows IVF success rates by age using the infertile woman's eggs
+- The orange line shows IVF success rates by age using the infertile woman's eggs

 - The blue line shows IVF data using donor eggs